Over 5,000 without power after strong storms move through region

 Mar.
 15—Thousands of people in the Miami Valley were withouth power friday morning after heavy storms and suspected tornadoes moved through the region.

-As of 8:05 a.m., AES Ohio had more than 6,700 total customers without service, with 4,381 outages in Logan County, according to the AES Ohio online outage map.
+As of 12:50 p.m., AES Ohio had more than 6,300 customer without service, including 4,431 in Logan County, according to the AES Ohio online outage map.

 The majority of the outages were in the Russels Point area.